-Watts Bar team members now are reassembling the reactor in preparation for a second major milestone test, Cold Hydrostatic Testing.
+With the reactor assembled, the team is preparing for a second major milestone test, Cold Hydrostatic Testing.
 Cold Hydro verifies that welds, joints, pipes, components of the Reactor Coolant System and associated high-pressure systems meet quality standards.

-Nearly 3,100 people work on Watts Bar 2 construction.
-The Watts Bar 2 team has worked more than 28.8 million hours without a lost-time incident.
+The Watts Bar Unit 2 team has worked more than 28 million hours without a lost-time incident.

 Quality of work remains high with a quality control acceptance rate greater than 98 percent in July 2014.
-In the coming months, additional tests and inspections will ensure that Unit 2 systems operate as designed and that Watts Bar 2 is ready to begin generating electricity for the Tennessee Valley in late 2015.
+In the coming months, additional tests and inspections will ensure that Unit 2 systems operate as designed and that the unit is ready to begin generating electricity for the Tennessee Valley in late 2015.

-As with any complex project, there are challenges and risks associated with completing Watts Bar 2.
-The Watts Bar 2 team is prepared with a plan to identify, assess, and address challenges and risks as they arise.
+As with any complex project, there are challenges and risks associated with completing Watts Bar Unit 2.
+The team is prepared with a plan to identify, assess, and address challenges and risks as they arise.
 Challenges include:

 - Completing complex work while protecting safe and reliable operation of Unit 1, the operating unit

 - Completing systems for pre-operational testing during a compressed time period while maintaining safety and quality standards

 Regulatory and licensing issues remain the primary risk for the project.

 TVA has high confidence in the new completion schedule and cost estimates for Watts Bar Nuclear Plant Unit 2.